 The PPSAI Working Group started its work on 3 December 2013.
 The WG decided to conduct its deliberations primarily through weekly conference calls, in addition to discussions on its mailing list and scheduled meetings during ICANN Public Meetings.
-Section 5 provides an overview of the deliberations of the WG conducted by conference call as well as through e-mail threads and at ICANN Public Meetings.
+Section 5 provides an overview of the deliberations of the WG conducted by conference call as well as via its mailing list and at ICANN Public Meetings.

 The WG agreed early on to group the twenty-one questions outlined in its Charter into seven categories of related questions.
-For each Charter question, the WG used a uniform template that contained relevant background information to that question, community input received, WG member survey responses and other relevant material to inform its discussions and development of the preliminary conclusions presented for public comment in this Initial Report.
+For each Charter question, the WG used a uniform template that contained relevant background information to that question, community input received, WG member survey responses and other relevant material to inform its discussions and development of the preliminary conclusions that were presented for public comment in its Initial Report.
+To prepare this Final Report, the WG used a uniform Public Comment Review Tool to facilitate its analysis of the community input received on its Initial Report, and formed four Sub Teams to review specific categories of public comments received.

-The WG's findings and initial recommendations for each of these Charter questions can be found in full in Section 7 of this Initial Report.
+The WG's findings and final recommendations for all of its Charter questions can be found in full in Section 7 of this Final Report.
 They are also summarized in Section 1.3 below.